 The SLP is a strategic document, offering a guiding principle that will need to be reviewed periodically to ensure it aligns with Alandale requirements and market expectations.
 An Operational Landscape Plan is now required to prioritise and plan the improvement strategies over a 5- 10-year period, develop cost estimates for budget forecasting and identify resource requirements.

 Alandale’s website promotes the Village environment as a place where people can:

 "Retire to an active community nestled away on the banks of the Waikato river.
 You’ll enjoy a social lifestyle as well as the financial freedom that comes from owning your own unit.
-Alandale village is nestled away on the shores of the Waikato river and provides peaceful retirement living in either one of our 133 Villas, or one of our Serviced Apartments.
+Alandale village is nestled away on the shores of the Waikato river and provides peaceful retirement living in either one of our 133 Villas.

 All residents at Alandale benefit from an independent lifestyle while still being close to activities, facilities and people that ensure that you won't be bored.”

 And, the Alandale Foundation Trust’s purposes (as stated in the O.R.A.) are: